 Riverboats depart frequently from Frankfurt for day-trip excursions and pleasure cruises on the Main and Rhine Rivers in Germany.

 Although it is possible to cruise to the Middle Rhine and the Loreley Valley from Frankfurt am Main, many visitors may find taking the train to Rüdesheim or other Rhine towns a better option.
 See Day Cruises on the Rhine River from Frankfurt for details.

 River Boat Cruises from Frankfurt am Main

 Frankfurt is a popular departure point for riverboat cruises – both for multiple-day cruises and shorter day excursions.
 Several cruise lines call at Frankfurt but the biggest operators of day-trip cruises are Primus Lines and KD.
 It is generally easiest to stick to the line with the most departures, as prices are very similar.

 Cruises on the Main from Frankfurt are possible year-round — even a few times in January and February.
 The main cruise season is from April to October when cruises depart daily.
-During winter, except for the advent Christmas market period, cruises are very limited and mostly on weekend only.
+During winter, except for the advent Christmas market period, cruises are very limited and mostly on weekends only.

-Day-trip excursion boats depart from the northern shores of the Main River near the Eiserner Steg (pedestrian bridge).
+Day-trip excursion boats depart mostly from the northern shores of the Main River near the Eiserner Steg (pedestrian bridge).
 It is a short walk from the Römer square at the heart of Frankfurt’s old town.

 Day-trip pleasure cruises from Frankfurt can be divided into four basic groups:

 - Short circular sightseeing cruises beginning and ending in Frankfurt lasting generally an hour or two.
 (Very frequent)

 - Half or full-day cruises on the Main to destinations upriver from Frankfurt.
 (A few times per month)

 - Full-day cruises from Frankfurt to destinations on the Rhine River.
 (Very limited — using the train is a better option)

 - Event and theme cruises (reservations usually essential).

 Circular Sightseeing Panorama Pleasure Cruises from Frankfurt